 Pairing Vitamin C with an antioxidant like Ferulic Acid is a surefire way to increase its potency and stability, as in Mad Hippie Vitamin C Serum with Konjac Root, Hyaluronic Acid, and Ferulic Acid.

 If you’re looking to splash out and get a luxurious, highly effective product with wonderful ingredients, look no further than the coveted Drunk Elephant C-Firma Day Serum with 15% Ascorbic Acid.

 It’s not only effective for treating rosacea, acne and UV-triggered free radical damage, but azelaic acid has shown promise in lightening melasma and hyperpigmentation as well, without the risks that come along with hydroquinone, especially on darker skin tones (read more here).

 Similar to Vitamin C, Azelaic acid interferes with pesky Tyrosinase, while also being a lot more stable against degradation.

 Unfortunately, it’s currently very difficult to source in large enough concentrations in the United States.

 As always, The Ordinary is to the rescue with a simple and affordable product that won’t irritate your skin with unnecessary ingredients, in The Ordinary Azelaic Acid Suspension 10%.

-Consider hydroquinone the big guns when it comes to reversing severe pigmentation issues.
+For large and deep areas of hyperpigmentation, your doctor or skin specialist might consider the use of hydroquinone: known as the big guns when it comes to reversing severe pigmentation issues.
 This ingredient will actually reduce the amount of melanin your skin is capable of producing.
 Over time, it can ‘bleach’ the skin even beyond natural levels, so it’s something to treat very seriously.
-Apply only to pigmented areas and not on unaffected skin.
-For large and deep areas of hyperpigmentation where you think the use of hydroquinone is necessary, though there are products on the market with this ingredient, you ought to see a dermatologist and receive specialist advice, care and products.
+Apply only to pigmented areas and never on unaffected skin.